-Let John Foy & Associates help.
-For over 20 years we have dedicated our practice to helping the injured, disabled and those suffering from painful conditions like fibromyalgia.
-We will offer you a completely free, in depth consultation to discuss your Social Security application and help you get approved.
-Call John Foy & Associates at 404-400-4000 and get your free consultation today.
+Let a fibromyalgia attorney at John Foy & Associates help.
+For over 20 years we have dedicated our practice to helping the injured, disabled, and those suffering from painful conditions like fibromyalgia.
+We will offer you a completely free, in-depth consultation to discuss your Social Security application and help you get approved.

 Yes.
 Many people in the fibromyalgia community have experienced disappointing setbacks or had their SSDI applications rejected.
 However, fibromyalgia is officially recognized as a condition that can cause disability, and we see fibro patients get approved for benefits on a regular basis.
 If your fibromyalgia prevents you from working, you qualify.

 But that doesn’t mean the process is easy.
-The Social Security Administration (SSA) requires exhaustive paperwork to document not just your fibromyalgia, but also the exact degree of impairment it causes.
-Every case of fibro is different, and some can be far more severe than others—or cause pain in completely different areas.
+The SSA requires exhaustive paperwork to document not just your fibromyalgia, but also the exact degree of impairment it causes.
+Every case of fibro is different, and some can be far more severe than others – or cause pain in completely different areas.

 Generally, you will need to prove: